malcolmlett/malcolmlett.github.io/wiki/Memory,-Events-and-Percepts;-A-discussion-on-Representation.md

+---
+title: Memory, Events and Percepts; A discussion on Representation
+layout: wiki
+parent: Wiki
+---

 ## Problem
 Currently have a bit of a mess with the representation of events within WM vs STM/LTM, and then with storage and fetching of Percepts.
 We have: